-Estimates from the PUMS file are expected to be different from the previously released ACS estimates because they are subject to additional sampling error and further data processing operations.
-The additional sampling error is a result of selecting the PUMS housing and person records through an additional stage of sampling.
+Estimates created from the 2022 PUMS data are expected to be different from the 2022 published ACS estimates because the PUMS data are subject to additional sampling error and further data processing operations.
+The additional sampling error results from the additional stage of sampling of selecting the PUMS housing and person records.

 In the public use file, the basic unit is an individual housing unit, except for the sample from GQs.
 For the GQ sample, the basic unit is the person.
 The population sample is defined as all persons living in households selected in the housing unit sample, plus the persons selected from the GQ sample.
-Note that microdata records in this sample do not contain names, addresses, or any information that can identify a specific housing unit, GQ or person.
+Note that microdata records in this sample do not contain names, addresses, or any information that can identify a specific housing unit, GQ, or person.